 Top 10 Kitchen Safety Do’s and Don’ts

-Understanding hazards in the room where you cook can help you and your family avoid cuts, burns and a bout of food poisoning.
+Practice these kitchen safety rules to help you and your family avoid cuts, burns and a bout of food poisoning.

-3. Learn how to use knives.
+1. Do learn how to use knives.

-6. Always wash your hands.
+3. Do wash your hands.

 8. Don’t set a hot glass dish on a wet or cold surface.

 There’s actually a lot of science behind this tip.
 Glass expands when it gets warm and shrinks when it cools down, which causes stress, resulting in a combustion of glass.
-The best place to set a glass lid is on top of a trivet, cutting board or potholder.
+That’s why you need to be careful when putting Pyrex in the oven.